quicwg/load-balancers/draft-duke-quic-load-balancers.md

    called the "routing bits".
 The number of bits MUST have enough entropy to have a different code point for each server, and SHOULD have enough entropy so that there are many codepoints for each server.

+   The load balancer MUST NOT select a routing mask that provides fewer than 16 non-routing bits in an 18 octet connection ID.

    The load balancer selects a divisor that MUST be larger than the number of servers.
 It SHOULD be large enough to accommodate reasonable